3lvis/Networking/README.md

 To authenticate using a bearer token **"AAAFFAAAA3DAAAAAA"**, you would need to set the following header field:

 `Authorization: Bearer AAAFFAAAA3DAAAAAA`.
-Luckily `Networking` provides a simpler way to do this.
+Luckily, `Networking` provides a simpler way to do this.

 This is how you use bearer token authentication on Networking, the following example features a token: `AAAFFAAAA3DAAAAAA`.